Governor Cooper Announces Federal Employment and Training Grant for North Carolina Commerce Department to Support Helene Economic Recovery

 In partnership with various local workforce development boards, DWS has administered several different grants of this type in recent years.
 The most recent national dislocated worker grant for a storm in North Carolina was approved in the aftermath of Hurricane Florence in 2018.

 To apply for the Hurricane Helene dislocated worker grant program, residents should contact their local NCWorks Career Center.
-Contact information is available at www.ncworks.gov.
+Contact information is available at ncworks.gov.

 ###